ChE 7250/7256: Chemical Reaction Engineering

 Late homework will not be accepted without a medical excuse or other written university excuse.
 Credit will be lost for sloppy or unclear work.

-Outreach students have one extra day for homework submission.
+The homework for outreach students is due midnight of the due-date of on-campus students.
 Homework should be submitted in scanned pdf form and emailed to the grader with a CC to the instructor.
 Questions regarding homework grading should be directed to the grader.

 Back to the homepage